Kala (Black) Bhairab

 North of the Jagannath Temple is the figure of Kala (Black) Bhairab.
 Bhairab is Shiva in his most fearsome aspect, and this huge stone...

 This temple, noted for the erotic carvings on its roof struts, is the oldest structure in this part of Durbar Sq.
 Pratap Malla claimed...

 On the outside of the white palace wall, opposite the Vishnu Temple, is a long, low stone inscription to the goddess Kalika written in...

 Indrapur Temple information

-Immediately east of the horrific Bhairab stands the mysterious Indrapur Temple.
-This puzzling temple may be of great antiquity but has been renovated recently and little is known of its history.
+Little is known about this mysterious temple.
 Even the god to which it is dedicated is controversial – the lingam inside indicates that it is a Shiva temple but the Garuda image half-buried on the southern side indicates that it is dedicated to Vishnu.
 To compound the puzzle, however, the temple’s name clearly indicates it is dedicated to Indra!
 The temple’s unadorned design and plain roof struts, together with the lack of an identifying torana (pediment above the temple doors), offer no further clues.